ArtemisRex22/startup/notes.md

     html - The page containe
     head - Header information
     title - Title of the page
+    meta - Metadata for the page sch as charcter set or viewport settings
-    body - The entire content body of the page header - Header content
+    script - JavaScript reference, either an external reference or inline body - The entire content body of the page header - Header content
     main - Main content of the page